Professor Jonathan Payne

 Personal profile

-Prior to working in higher education, Jonathan was a teacher in mainstream secondary schools.
-He has extensive teaching experience and is currently module leader for the postgraduate MA/PGDip module in ‘Employee Resourcing’.
+Prior to working in higher education from 1996, Jonathan was a teacher in mainstream secondary schools.
+He currently teaches on post-graduate modules on employee resourcing.

 He is a member of the editorial board of the 'British Journal of the Sociology of Education' and an associate member of the research network on Skills, Knowledge and Organisational Performance (SKOPE), for whom he was a lead researcher between 1998 and 2012.

-He is currently researching the impact of digital automation on jobs, skills and wider job quality, and is the principal investigator on a Leverhulme-funded research project entitled: 'Digital technologies and job quality: do trade unions make a difference?' ((£166,000, May 2020-January 2023).
+He is currently researching the impact of digital automation on jobs, skills and wider job quality, and was the principal investigator on a Leverhulme-funded research project entitled: 'Digital technologies and job quality: do trade unions make a difference?' (£166,000, May 2020-January 2023).
 The study draws upon interviews with trade unions in selected sectors in Norway and the UK.

-He is also conducting a project looking at the role of third sector organisations in helping the unemployed into work which examines the scope for a 'co-designed' approach to developing personalised packages of support, along with the role of employer engagement.
+He is also conducting a project looking at the role of third sector organisations in helping vulnerable and long-term unemployed persons into work which examines the scope for a 'co-designed' approach to developing personalised packages of support, along with the role of employer engagement.

 Research group affiliations